More Than 31 000 Teaching Vacancies In South Africa

 With news that there are more than 31,000 vacancies, unemployed teachers marched to parliament to display their frustration.
 The organisation, Western Cape Unemployed Educators, say their applications for posts are often met with silence, despite following correct procedures for educator posts.

-See also Homechoice Learnerships Available
+See also Learnerships Available for people aged below 35

 The groups’ Xolisile Willie says they previously marched to the Western Cape Education Department’s offices to deliver a memorandum of demands.
 However, they have not been provided with a response from the provincial education department.